faraday-b/OS-Journal/Docs/week3.md

 1. **Core Installation:** Installed only essential packages to reduce disk footprint and potential attack vectors.
 2. **Service Management:** Verified the services were running using `systemctl` to ensure they were correctly integrated with the OS.
-3. **Remote Administration:** Performed all tasks via SSH to simulate real-world server management [1].
+3. **Remote Administration:** Performed all tasks via SSH to simulate real-world server management.

 ---